alexa/ask-cli/docs/Upgrade-Project-From-V1.md

 > **Use this guide to upgrade CLI 1.x projects for deployment with the CLI Beta (askx)**

 Skills created with CLI 1.x will need to update their project structure in order to deploy with the CLI Beta (askx).
-To help projects upgrade to the new format, we have provided an `askx util upgrade-to-v2` command that will attempt to perform the necessary changes.
+To help projects upgrade to the new format, we have provided an `askx util upgrade-project` command that will attempt to perform the necessary changes.

 ## Upgrade steps